fribbels/Fribbels-Epic-7-Optimizer/README.md

 Here's a video that covers most of the importing process: https://www.youtube.com/watch?v=i_QW4INcZIE

+**Updating the optimizer with new gear:**

+* It helps to update the optimizer as you enhance/reforge gear.
+Add new pieces manually on the Gear screen or click the reforge icon to update 85 -> 90 gear.
+* To import a bunch of new gear at once, screenshot only the new gear, then use the screenshot tool to generate another gear.txt file.
+Then use the *Append* option to add the gear.txt to your existing save file.
+* If you want to re-screenshot all your gear, you can use the screenshot tool to generate the gear.txt again, and then either *Overwrite* your data to erase previous gear + heroes, or *Merge* the new gear.txt to replace old items and keep heroes/builds.

 **Tips to get good optimization results:**

 Here's some quick tips on getting the best results.
 This is assuming you've read the [Optimization panel](https://github.com/fribbels/Fribbels-Epic-7-Optimizer#optimizer-tab) descriptions.